kummarikuntapranay/shl-assessment-recommender/README.md

    - Accepts a natural language query or job description.

 2. **Text Normalization**
-   - Normalizes text to improve embedding consistency.
+   - Normalizes text for consistent embeddings.

 3. **Query Embedding**
    - The query is embedded using the same transformer model.

 4. **Vector Retrieval**
-   - FAISS retrieves the top-N most similar assessments.
+   - FAISS retrieves the top-N most semantically similar assessments.

 5. **Re-ranking & Filtering**
-   - Lightweight scoring logic improves relevance by:
+   - Lightweight heuristic scoring:
-     - Boosting skill matches (e.g., Java, Python, SQL)
+     - Boosts skill matches (Java, Python, SQL, etc.)
+     - Encourages balance between:
-     - Encouraging balance between **Knowledge & Skills (K)** and
+       - Knowledge & Skills (K)
-       **Personality & Behavior (P)** assessments when applicable.
+       - Personality & Behavior (P)

 6. **Final Recommendation Output**
-   - Returns the top 5–10 assessments with name and URL.
+   - Returns 5–10 relevant assessments with name and URL.

 ---

+### 4. Memory-Safe Backend Design (Important for Deployment)

+To operate within **512 MB RAM limits** on free deployment tiers:

+- The transformer model and FAISS index are **lazy-loaded** (loaded only on the first request).
+- No large models or indexes are loaded at server startup.
+- FAISS uses normalized vectors with inner-product similarity.
+- The API runs with a **single worker**.

+This ensures stable deployment without out-of-memory errors.

+---

-### 4. API & Web Application
+### 5. API & Web Application

-- The pipeline is exposed through a **FastAPI-based REST API** with:
+- The pipeline is exposed via a **FastAPI REST API**:
-  - Health check endpoint
+  - `/health` – health check
-  - Recommendation endpoint
+  - `/recommend` – assessment recommendations
 - A lightweight **web application** allows users to:
   - Enter job descriptions or queries
-  - View recommended assessments in tabular form
+  - View recommendations in a tabular format

 Both components are deployable and accessible via public URLs.

 ---

 ## Evaluation

 ### Dataset

-- The provided **labeled training dataset** was used for evaluation.
+- The provided **labeled training dataset** is used for evaluation.
 - Each query is associated with one or more **ground-truth SHL assessment URLs**.
-- Queries with multiple relevant assessments were grouped correctly before evaluation.
+- Queries with multiple relevant assessments are grouped correctly.

 ---